citp/privacy-policy-historical/c/ci/cig/cigar.com.md

 Cigar.com is committed to ensuring the security of your information.
 To help prevent unauthorized access or disclosure, maintain data accuracy, and ensure the appropriate use of information, we have put in place appropriate physical, electronic, and managerial procedures to safeguard and secure the information we collect online.
 We use encryption when collecting or transferring sensitive data such as credit card information.
 Preventing credit card fraud is important to protect your personal financial data security.

-Cigar.com does not sell products for purchase by anyone under the age of eighteen.
-All products purchased at Cigar.com must use a credit card where the purchaser or authorized signer is over the age of eighteen.
-We will not knowingly collect or use any personal information from children we know to be under the age of eighteen.
+Cigar.com does not sell products for purchase by anyone under the age of twenty-one.
+All products purchased at Cigar.com must use a credit card where the purchaser or authorized signer is over the age of twenty-one.
+We will not knowingly collect or use any personal information from children we know to be under the age of twenty-one.

 Although we will use reasonable efforts to safeguard the privacy of your information, transmissions on the Internet cannot be made absolutely secure.
 Accordingly, we assume no responsibility or liability for disclosure of any of your information due to errors in transmission, unauthorized third-party access or other causes beyond our reasonable control.